 PFOS and PFOA are chemicals that are part of a larger group referred to as perfluoroalkyl substances (PFAS).
 These chemicals are manmade and do not occur naturally in the environment.
 Because these chemicals have been used in a number of consumer products, most people have been exposed to them.
 PFAS often shows up on items such as wild caught fish, dust particles, food that was packaged in different types of containers (such as popcorn), cleaning products, stain resistant carpet, water repellent clothing, non-stick cookware, fast food wrappers, pizza boxes, candy wrappers, and even certain plastic containers you drink from.
+PFAS has been found in surface water and rainwater.
 The chemical stability of PFOS and PFOA also makes them very persistent to the environment.
 As is the case in the Borough's situation, PFOS is also contained in firefighting foam.